bsdinis/ist-software-security/vuln3.md

 ## Impact

-Severe.
+Medium.
 This allows the attacker to redirect users to vulnerable websites which allow the attacker to get information on the victims, including, but not limited to their cookies.